 About the Author:

-Jeremy is also the Digital Product Manager for Good Sam Enterprises.
+Jeremy also serves as the Digital Product Manager for Good Sam